DevExpress/devextreme-demos/JSDemos/Demos/DropDownBox/SingleSelection/description.md

 3. **Synchronize the DropDownBox's value and the embedded component's selection**

-    1. Select data items according to the DropDownBox's initial value.
-To do this, assign the value to the embedded component's **selectedRowKeys**/**selectedItemKeys** property (see the example with the DataGrid below).
+    1. Assign DropDownBox's initial value to the embedded component's **selectedRowKeys**/**selectedItemKeys** property (see the example with the DataGrid below).
 If the embedded component does not have such properties, implement the **onContentReady** handler (the example with the TreeView).
     2. Implement the DropDownBox's [onValueChanged](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#onValueChanged) handler to update the selection when the value changes.
     3. Implement the embedded component's **onSelectionChanged** handler to update the DropDownBox's value when the selection changes.